sofiamelendezf/networking-labs/Packet-Tracer/README.md

 ---

+## 🎯 Objective

+The purpose of this folder is to document my progress while learning Cisco networking through hands-on practice.

+Each lab includes:

+- Cisco Packet Tracer file (.pkt)
+- Documentation (when available)
+- Network diagrams
+- Configuration notes
+- Lessons learned

+---

-## 📈 Learning Goal
+## 🚀 Learning Journey

-My goal is to continuously improve my networking and cybersecurity skills by documenting every practical lab, project, and exercise I complete.

-Each new lab represents another step toward becoming a Network and Cybersecurity professional.
+These labs are part of my preparation for a career in:

+- Cybersecurity
+- Networking
+- Network Administration
+- Cloud Infrastructure